swhipz/butikk/README.md

 # Stores
 This repo is a space to contain my online store projects.
+I dislike making READMEs but an empty one is boring.
+Take it away, AI
 ---
 ## Stores should contain
 - Product Listings 🏷️